St. Thomas Church, Leipzig: History

-Most of the Baroque internal trappings of the church known to Bach were removed in a Gothic revival renovation of 1884–9.
-Also from this period date the pulpit and the main portal in the west facade.
+Most of the Baroque internal trappings of the church known to Bach were removed in a Gothic Revival renovation between 1884 and 1889.
+The pulpit and the main portal in the west facade also date from this period.

+During the Nazi era, the church office worked with government officials to identify which congregants were of Sinti-Romani heritage, ultimately leading to the death of certain parishioners at concentration camps.

 On 4 December 1943, the tower was damaged in an Allied bombing raid on Leipzig, requiring repair.
-The authorities demolished the Johanneskirche, also damaged by bombs in 1943, in 1949 and the remains of Johann Sebastian Bach were moved from there to the Thomaskirche in 1950.
+In 1949 the authorities demolished the St. John Church, also damaged by bombs in 1943, and in 1950 the remains of Johann Sebastian Bach were moved from there to the St. Thomas church.

-In the 20th century, sulfur emitted from nearby coal mines, and other pollutants in the atmospheric air caused the deterioration of exterior stonework and statuary, and even of interior Gothic paintings.
+In the 20th century, sulfur emitted from nearby coal mines, and other pollutants in the atmosphere caused the deterioration of exterior stonework and statuary, and even of interior Gothic paintings.
 In addition, the roof structure suffered from damage due to insects and moisture.
 For these reasons, the church was listed in the 2000 World Monuments Watch by the World Monuments Fund.
 Repairs were swiftly undertaken with financial support from the Fund and from American Express.

-Repairs on the church in 1961 to 1964 also attempted to emphasize the Gothic hall church character of the building.
+Repairs on the church from 1961 to 1964 also attempted to emphasize the Gothic hall church character of the building.
 Another renovation followed in 1991.

-From 1993 to 2014, a 15th-century Gothic altar (originally in the Paulinerkirche, the church of the University of Leipzig, destroyed in 1968 by the Communist authorities) was located in the Thomaskirche.
-It was moved to the new St. Pauli church (2014) and replaced in 2016 with a Gothic-revival altar by Constantin Lipsius made in 1888, which had been removed in 1964.
+From 1993 to 2014, a 15th-century Gothic altar (originally in the St. Paul Church, the church of the University of Leipzig, destroyed in 1968 by the Communist authorities) was located in the St. Thomas Church.
+It was moved to the new St. Paul Church in 2014 and replaced in 2016 with a Gothic-revival altar by Constantin Lipsius made in 1888, which had been removed in 1964.

 A statue of Felix Mendelssohn Bartholdy, who lived in Leipzig from 1835 until his death in 1847, was dedicated on 18 October 2008, when it was re-erected opposite the St. Thomas Church on the occasion of the year of his 200th birthday.
 The 6 m statue depicts the former Gewandhaus Orchestra director and composer in bronze.
 Celebratory speeches were given by Kurt Masur, also a former Gewandhaus Orchestra director, and Burkhard Jung, mayor of Leipzig.
 The original statue designed by Werner Stein was first dedicated on 26 May 1892.
 It had been located on the east side of the Gewandhaus until 9 November 1936, when it was taken down by the Nazis because of the composer's Jewish background.